valseville/introductoryProgramAltimetrik/studyMaterial/What is html? | meta-tags | Input types | Difference between HTML and XHTML.md

 ```</head>```

 **Open Graph meta tags**
-Are snippets of code that control how URLs are displayed when shared on social media.
+Open Graph meta tags are snippets of code that control how URLs are displayed when shared on social media.
 They’re part of Facebook’s Open Graph protocol and are also used by other social media sites, including LinkedIn and Twitter (if Twitter Cards are absent).
 You can find them in the ```<head>``` section of a webpage.
 Any tags with ```og:``` before a property name are Open Graph tags.
 og:title - The title of your object as it should appear within the graph, e.g., "The Rock".